 While I have had the honor of learning Shamanic healing techniques, I am not a Shaman.
 I am grateful for this medicine that comes from Spirit and these techniques that come from our ancestors, across the globe, throughout history.
 I want to acknowledge that while all cultures have a history of shamanism, I have learned from teachers whose lineages are indigenous to North and Central America.
 I also want to acknowledge the paradox of being a white person who was born and lives on unceded North American land (so, who obviously comes from a settler colonizer lineage) who practices Shamanic Work.
 I do not hold these two aspects of myself without feeling the inherent complexity.

 I was resistant to doing this work for others because of this complexity.
 What changed my mind, was learning about the ancestors that were Shamen in the part of the world where my family lineage originates from.
 They were women who connected Spirit’s healing to people through the songs Spirit gave them.
 Also, if the community needed help from Spirit, they gathered around this woman, this Shaman, and sang her unique special song that helped her shift her consciousness and connect to the Spirit world.
 Learning this drove home the point that shamanic work has been done across all cultures, and anyone can learn to do this form of healing.
-I do this work because I think the antidote to the addiction to stress, anxiety, overwork, toxic group think, numbing behaviors and disconnection that can run our lives and lead to physical emotional, spiritual, and societal pain is connection to spirit, nature, and our authentic selves, and this work strengthens our ties to all three.
+I do this work because I think the antidote to the addiction to stress, anxiety, overwork, toxic group think, numbing behaviors and disconnection that can run our lives and lead to physical emotional, spiritual, and societal pain;- the antidote is connection to spirit, nature, and our authentic selves, and this work strengthens our ties to all three.